-The region is a narrow, arc of coastal land that runs from France in the west to Tuscany in the east.
-Bordered by the Alps and Apennine mountains to the north and 350 kilometres of coastline to the south.
-As a coastal region, the sea has featured prominently in the area’s history, economy and tourism.
-During the Medieval period, the region was a powerful maritime state.
-Genoa is the capital, which is better known as the home of Christopher Columbus.
+Liguria is a narrow, arc of coast land that runs from France in the west to Tuscany in the east.
+Bordered by the Alps and Apennine mountains to the north and 350 km of coastline to the south.
+The area has a deep maritime heritage; Genoa, the capital, is better known as the home of Christopher Columbus.
 Dramatic seaside towns, including the five that make up the picturesque Cinque Terre, and local cuisine, pesto sauce originates here, have been attracting visitors for a long time.
-Genoa is the regional capital.
 The four provinces that make up the region are Genoa, Imperia, La Spezia and Savona.

 At the foot of a limestone cliff that reaches to a height of 100 metres is a series of caves that have been used by prehistoric peoples throughout the Palaeolithic.
 Not all excavations of the caves have been thorough, and much of the deposits have been destroyed.
 But, there is evidence of human occupation in the lower Palaeolithic, as well as burials from the upper Palaeolithic, as well as slight remains of cave art.
 A visit to the Balzi Rossi museum includes a guided tour of the caves and the Stone Age burials.
 [Website]